theakshayraj/terraform-aws-drupal/modules/db/readme.md

+# DATABASE

-This module focuses onto Database configurations.
+1. This module focuses onto Database configurations.
 Here, MySQL has been used whose engine version is 5.7.

-It is running on Port 3306.
+2. It is running on Port 3306.
 The backup retention period is set to 10 days.

-The storage being allocated is 50 with maximum allocated storage being 100.
+3. The storage being allocated is 50 with maximum allocated storage being 100.

-Keep in mind that username and password should not be set for replicas.
+4. Keep in mind that username and password should not be set for replicas.

-Refer main.tf for further detailed information
+5. Refer main.tf for further detailed information

-Also, variable.tf lists down the variables.
+6. Also, variable.tf lists down the variables.